SanderMertens/driver-mnt-connext-shapes/README.md

 The mount uses the `MyShapeType` type (see `model.cx`) type to instantiate shapes in the corto store.
 This type mirrors the DDS `ShapeType` type, but adds semantic annotations to the members.
 These unambiguously let applications know what the meaning of a member is, which can then be interpreted by applications that have no built-in knowledge about the shape type.

 ## Building
-To build the project, you must have RTI Connext installed.
+To build the project, you must have RTI Connext DDS (www.rti.com) installed.
 See RTI Connext documentation on how to setup the environment for building.